magomimmo/modern-cljs/doc/tutorial-10.md

 > NOTE 5: This paragraph has been written while using a previous
 > version of `shoreleave` libs. *Mutatis Mutandis* (e.g. `_shoreleave`
-> instead of `_fetch`), everything should be almost the same even by
+> instead of `_fetch`), everything should be almost the same when
 > using the latest available `shoreleave` version.

 Let's finally verify our running ajax application by using the browser development tools.
-I'm using Google Chrome Canary, but you can choose whatever browser you want which provide development tools comparable with the ones available into Google Chrome Canary.
+I'm using Google Chrome Canary, but you can choose whatever browser you want which provide development tools comparable with the ones available in Google Chrome Canary.

 * If you have stopped the running ring server from the previous paragraph, just run it again as explained above;